 Here are just a few of the foods Jonathan and Chef Dawn show you how to prepare in the cooking class.

 - Diabesity Defeating Blueberry Waffles

 Cheesy Smoked Salmon Mini Quiches

 - Irresistible Vegetables

-The way to make a setpoint-lowering, diabesity ending meal is to include 3 non-starchy vegetables + 1 nutrient-dense protein + whole-food fat + 1 seasoning or SANE condiment.
-It really is that easy, and Jonathan and Chef Dawn shows you exactly how to do that in this cooking class.
+The way to make a setpoint-lowering, diabesity-ending meal is to include 3 non-starchy vegetables + 1 nutrient-dense protein + whole-food fat + 1 seasoning or SANE condiment.
+It really is that easy, and Jonathan and Chef Dawn show you exactly how to do that in this cooking class.

 Ready to finally break free from the yo-yo dieting rollercoaster by balancing your hormones and lowering your body’s setpoint weight?